Williambergmans/test2/README.md

 # Mocha  API Tests
-> Star Wars API test from the command line with love to you
+> Movie API test from the command line